TinoZg/Photos/README.md

 2. Make sure you have [node.js](https://nodejs.org/en/download/package-manager) installed.
 Code is tested with v20.15.0
 3. `cd` to working directory and run `npm install`
 4. Run the code with the following command where `inputDir` is the folder with unsorted photos/videos and `outputDir` is the destination folder.
-   Make sure to use single quotes for `inputDir` and `outputDir` because otherwise it's required to escape the characters
+   Make sure to use single quotes for `inputDir` and `outputDir` because otherwise it's required to escape the characters.
+   Codes doesn't work across different disk drives, so make sure `inputDir` and `outputDir` are on the same drive

 ```bash
 node index.js inputDir outputDir